mtttech/tasha/README.md

 # Change into the cloned repo.
 cd Tasha

-# Create (if necessary) and activate your virtual environment and install the requirements (if necessary).
+# Create your virtual environment and install the requirements (if necessary).
 ```

 #### Usage

 Run tasha by running the following command ```python tasha.py```.

-From there, you must more or less run the following commands in the order they are listed.
-Details about each command are further laid out below.
+From there, you must use the following commands.
+Details about each command are laid out below.

-* **roll** ***threshold***: This command performs multiple functions but primarily generates the six ability scores at a certain thresold between 60-90.
+* **roll** ***threshold***: This command performs multiple underlying functions but primarily generates the six ability scores at thresolds between a total of 60-90.
 For example, if you use the command ```roll 60```, Tasha will keep rolling your scores until they total or exceed 60.
 Once generated, you are given the option to assign your scores, choose your race/subrace (if applicable), gender, and background.
 If the ```add class``` action has been run and this action is run again, it will reset all the above values, including any chosen classes.
 * **add class** ***class***: This command sets your character's class.
 Run the command again, selecting a different class to multiclass to (minimum requirements are enforced).
 This command only works after the **roll** commmand has been run.
-* **set** ***(alignment|name)*** ***value***: These commands are hopefully pretty self-explanatory.
-They are responsible for setting your alignment and name respectively.
+* **set** ***(alignment|name)*** ***value***: These commands are hopefully self-explanatory.
 This command can "technically" be used at anytime but must be used before the **save** command.
 * **save**: This command finalizes your character.
 It allows you to select a subclass (if applicable), choose skills, choose your ability score improvements (if applicable) and select spells (if applicable).
 Finally your character is saved to a TOML file in your ***$HOME/.config/tasha/characters*** directory.
 This command can only be run after the first three.